Goals for First Year Graduate Students

 - Scoring 26 or higher on the speaking section of the TOEFL Internet-based test taken in the two years prior to entry to Northwestern,

 - Scoring 8 or higher on the speaking section of the IELTS test taken in the two years prior to entry to Northwestern, or

 - Taking the Versant English Test which is administered soon after arrival at Northwestern in the weeks prior to the start of the Fall Quarter and scoring at least 65 (out of a possible 80).

 Students who fail to pass the Versant test receive information on English as a Second Language (ESL) programs offered by TGS.
 Students then have several options to demonstrate proficiency in spoken English:

 - Retake the Versant English Test and score 65 or higher (out of a possible 80),

 - Retake the Versant English Test and score 63 or 64 on two separate occasions.
 The tests with these scores need not be consecutive,

 - Take the SPEAK test and score 50 or higher (out of a possible 60), or

 - Enroll in Linguistics 480 The Language of Teaching and Teachers and demonstrate the required level of English proficiency during the face-to-face teaching demonstration required as part of this course.

-Even students who are expecting to receive outside funding in their second year (for example, from a foreign government) are advised to meet this requirement as soon as possible during the first year.
-Outside funding rarely lasts for a student's full career at Northwestern, and passing the language requirement is a prerequisite for asking for Departmental financial aid in future years.
-Moreover, the University has a policy that students must serve as a Teaching Assistant for at least one quarter during their time at Northwestern.Back to top
+Even students who are expecting to receive external funding in their second year are advised to meet this requirement as soon as possible.
+External funding rarely lasts for a student's full career at Northwestern.
+Moreover, TGS requires students serve as a TA for at least one quarter as a degree requirement.